pmean/classes/biostats-2/02/src/simon-5502-02-directions.md

 ## Question 3

 The regression coefficient for abdomen is quite different in the single variable model compared to the three variable model.
 Display the regression coefficients for each model with tests of significance.
-Explain the important difference in the interpretation of the abdomen coefficent in the single variable model versus the three variable model.
+Explain the important difference in the interpretation of the abdomen coefficient in the single variable model versus the three variable model.

 ## Question 4

 Compute residuals from the three variable model and assess the assumption of normality using a QQ plot.

-Test the hypothesis that LifeSpan and Gestation help in predicting TotalSleep above and beyond BodyWt.

-## Question 4

-Check the assumptions of normality, linearity, and homoscedascity for the model with BodyWt, LifeSpan, and Gestation as independent variables.

 ## Your submission